Everything You Need To Know About

 3. Offers a good warranty

-Remember that a solar array is not something that you want to have to replace twice.
-With all capital expenses or investments, the warranty counts.
+A home solar system is the last thing you want to have to replace twice.
+The warranty counts.
 Most solar arrays and solar panels are designed to last 20 plus years.
 Make sure that the warranty matches at least half of the life expectancy of the system.

 4. Cleaning and Maintenance